 On his 1974 album Diamond Dogs, Bowie is now the character Halloween Jack.
 He sings ‘We Are the Dead’ another of Bowie’s references to George Orwell’s book 1984.
-It’s one of my favorite Bowie songs, but he has never performed it live.
+It’s one of my favorite Bowie songs, but he never performed it live.

 MY STORY about Diamond Dogs: Back to the Future!

 Mick Jagger dances with the devil in the graveyard in The Rolling Stones’ creepy song ‘Dancing With Mr. D’ (and with Mrs. D)on Goat’s Head Soup.
 I wonder if the devil appreciated Mick’s blue eyeshadow and shiny gold Ossie Clark jumpsuit!
 Mick is singing about Mr. D, but it is Mrs. D who gets him in the last dance!